FlavourSys/user-manual/project-list/index.rst

 The Project & Asset Pane
 ########################

-The Project Pane lists every single editing project that you have access to and it lets you sort projects by different criteria.
+The Project Panel lists every single editing project that you have access to and it lets you sort projects by different criteria.
 It also indicates the current status of a project.

 .. figure:: images/project-pane.png
 	:align: center